esamattis/subssh/README.markdown

      repositories.
    - Repository publishing.
 Users can make their repositories public using some web interface (eg. gitweb, websvn).
 Not included.
-Subssh just makes symklinks to a configured repository when user decides to publish a repository
+Subssh just makes symlinks to a configured repository when user decides to publish a repository

 Subssh is inspired by [GitHub][h], [Gitosis][s], [YouSource (Verso)][y] and